-Other fruits: For most of the fruits categorized as other fruits, weights were adjusted close to the cup weights used in FNDDS 5 and rounded to the nearest 0 or 5 grams such as apples 110 grams, banana 150 grams, papaya 140 grams, peaches 154 grams rounded to 155 grams, and nectarines 143 grams rounded to 145 grams.
+Other fruits: For most of the fruits categorized as other fruits, weights were rounded to the nearest zero or five grams such as apples 110 grams, banana 150 grams, papaya 140 grams, peaches 154 grams rounded to 155 grams, and nectarines 143 grams rounded to 145 grams.

 Fruit juices, nectars and fruit juice drinks: Single strength fruit juices and fruit juice drinks are assigned a cup weight of 250 grams; frozen juice concentrates 70 grams; and fruit nectars 250 grams.
 Fruit nectars and fruit juice drinks contain added sugars in addition to fruit juice or pulp.
 Only a few fruit nectars have label information as to the amount of fruit contained in them which ranged from 25 to 45 percent.
-Due to a lack of detail information as to the percentage of fruit pulp or juice present in fruit nectars, it was decided that all types of fruit nectars contained 40 percent of fruit juice or pulp.
+Due to a lack of detailed information as to the percentage of fruit pulp or juice present in fruit nectars, it was decided that all types of fruit nectars contained 40 percent of fruit juice or pulp.
 Fruit juice drinks were assumed to contain 15 percent fruit juice.
 Consequently, 100 grams of nectars and fruit juice drinks contain 0.16 and 0.06 cup equivalents of fruit juice, respectively.
-In addition, the added sugars present in nectars and fruit juice drinks are computed, after subtracting sugars naturally present in the fruit juice components.
+In addition, the added sugars present in nectars and fruit juice drinks are computed, after subtracting sugars naturally present in the Fruit Juice components.